Warped geometries of Segre-Veronese manifolds: The logarithmic map

-\new{ The square system of polynomial equations \cref{eq:from_log_ansatz_1,eq:from_log_ansatz_2} in $C$ and $D$ together with the constraint $D>0$ defines the intersection of a circle with a line on the half-plane $D>0$.
-Ignoring the $D>0$ constraint, the two intersection points are } \new{By $\alpha$-compatibility we have $0 < \alpha M < \pi$, and since we posited $D >0$, $\varsigma$ has to be $1$.}
+The square system of polynomial equations \cref{eq:from_log_ansatz_1,eq:from_log_ansatz_2} in $C$ and $D$ together with the constraint $D>0$ defines the intersection of a circle with a line in the half-plane $D>0$.
+Ignoring the $D>0$ constraint, the two intersection points are